 How Many Tokens Does Your Agent Burn Reading Your Notes?

 Every time an AI agent reads your workspace, it pays for it — in tokens, latency, and context window.
 A naive agent that re-reads everything on every turn burns its budget on plumbing before it does any thinking.
-This post measures what that actually costs on a real Remnus workspace, and shows how four MCP features — field projection, outline mode, the workspace digest, and delta sync — cut the bill by 80–90%.
+This post measures what that actually costs on a real Remnus workspace, and shows how field projection, outline mode, the workspace digest, and delta sync cut the bill by 80–90%.
+It then explains how the newer OKF-aware Context Pack v2 composes those ideas around a concrete task.

 All numbers below were measured against a real seeded Remnus workspace with a reproducible script (src/scripts/bench-tokens.ts).
 Token counts use the common chars ÷ 4 approximation — treat them as ratios, not exact billing.
 The point isn't the absolute figures; it's how much of a read is avoidable.